 Is the world truly changing?
 It may sound like a silly question, but it depends on your frame of reference.
 In time, the COVID-19 strain will subside, and people will return to something close to normal – long term, a world of incremental change.
 But this only comes after the near term, massive disruption that we are all experiencing – short term, a period of true disruption.

 - Lessons Learned: Some managers I speak to shrug this idea off – what’s the difference where you work?
 They judge productivity by the amount of work getting done.
-One of the strongest managers I know says that it truly doesn’t matter when people start working, what breaks they take, how many side projects they are working, and how late they burn the midnight oil.
-The only thing that matters is the expectations that have been set; x% of calls answered within 30 seconds, or no trouble tickets open more than 3 days, or all function points in this sprint completed by end of the week, or customer satisfaction and on-time delivery of 98%.
-When you set clear objectives, and define meaningful metrics, productivity will take care of itself.
+One of the most effective managers I know says that it genuinely doesn’t matter when people start working, what breaks they take, how many side projects they are working, and how late they burn the midnight oil.
+The only thing that matters is the expectations that have been set; x% of calls answered within 30 seconds, or no trouble tickets open more than three days, or all function points in this sprint completed by the end of the week, or customer satisfaction and on-time delivery of 98%.
+When you set clear objectives and define meaningful metrics, productivity will take care of itself.
 With the right level of communication, you do not have to see someone to manage them.

 Business Continuity versus Strategic Pivots

 As the time drags out, and our Market, Economic and Regulatory environments go through sustained changes, can we go back to the strategic drawing board for the medium- to long-term?
-Sound management says we must; there will be a number of different changes to Porter’s Five Forces, and we will need to understand these changes so we can react to them.
+Sound management says we must; there will be several different changes to Porter’s Five Forces, and we will need to understand these changes so we can react to them.

 Many companies are telling me how they are pivoting and changing their products to adapt to the new reality.